-All organizations - businesses, nonprofit groups, and government agencies - need people who can manage resources effectively and efficiently.
-The Management major prepares students to lead and coordinate people, activities, and systems to achieve organizational goals through focusing on the critical functions of managers: planning, organizing, controlling, and directing.
+All businesses, as well as nonprofit and government entities, need graduates who can manage effectively and efficiently.
+The Management major prepares students to lead and coordinate people, resources, activities and systems to achieve organizational goals.
+The program focuses on the critical functions of managers: planning, organizing, controlling, and directing.

-There is no typical career path for management majors.
+Management graduates pursue varied career paths.
 The knowledge and skills developed through the major provide students career flexibility.
-Finding an entry level position immediately after college requires management majors to start career planning early by identifying their own strengths and career criteria and researching opportunities that meet those needs.
-Internships are an excellent way to explore those opportunities.
+Finding an entry-level position immediately after college is best achieved when Management majors start career planning early and identify their own strengths and career criteria, and then research aligning career options.
+Internships are an excellent way to explore those career directions.

 The School of Business Management Major offers three concentrations:

 Students in each concentration develop knowledge and skills needed for entry-level positions that serve as a foundation for career growth.
 Students who specialize in certain areas may obtain certifications after college.
 Those who are interested in becoming upper-level executives generally work for a few years and then pursue a graduate degree such as the MBA (Master's in Business Administration).

 The Bachelor of Science in Management with a concentration in Human Resource Management degree program fully aligns with The Society for Human Resource Management (SHRM) curriculum guidelines.
 This recognition reflects the quality and thoroughness of EIU's HR degree program.
 The program prepares students to practice HR in a variety of sectors such as businesses, nonprofits, and government.
 Students can be confident that their degree will place them in a position to excel when they enter their careers in Human Resource Management.